galibin24/test2/README.md

 Clone the directory.

-Run install all the packages by running:
+Install all the packages by running:

 ```bash
 npm install